silenceshining/YOLO-V2-CNTK/README.md

 which encodes the rois and classes.
 In one row there 100 entries.
 This is due to the fact that a box/roi is described through

-    (class number, x, y, w, h) => 5 entries per box
+    (class number, x, y, w, h) => 5 entries per box (x,y) is the center point of each box and NOT the top left corner

 and for one image there should be no more that 20 boxes.
 So we have 5 * 20 = 100.
-I did this because as far as i know the CTF reader needs a fixed wor length.
+I did this because as far as i know the CTF reader needs a fixed row length.

 If for example there only exists one box, like in image index 1 above, all other 19 class numbers are set to -1 to indicate that.